hyperledger-archives/sawtooth-seth/docs/source/seth_developers_guide/seth_transaction_family_spec.rst

    transaction is invalid.
 4. If the transaction type is MESSAGE_CALL,

     a.
-The sender’s account will be retrieved from state using the sender address.
+The sender's account will be retrieved from state using the sender address.
 If the account does not exist, the transaction is invalid.
     b.
 Check that the account has permissions to make message calls.
 If the account does not have permissions, the transaction is invalid.
     c.
 Check that the nonce in the transaction matches the nonce stored in state for the account.
 If it does not, the transaction is invalid.
     d.
-The receiver’s account will be retrieved from state using the address in the `to` field.
+The receiver's account will be retrieved from state using the address in the `to` field.
 If the address is invalid, the account does not exist, or the account does not contain any code, the transaction is invalid.
     e.
 The EVM will be called using:

         - The sender account for the `caller` argument
         - The receiver account for the `callee` argument
-        - The `code` field in the receiver’s account for the `code` argument
+        - The `code` field in the receiver's account for the `code` argument
         - The `data` field in the transaction payload for the `input` argument.
           If no data field is set, the transaction is invalid.
         - 0 for the `value` argument.